-As long as you know what supplier you are with (or past supplier if you’re claiming old overpayments) and have your relevant personal information for ID, then you’ll be able to receive your rebate.
+As long as you know what supplier you are with (or past supplier if you’re claiming old energy supplier refunds) and can provide your name, address and payment information then you will be able to receive an energy refund.

-As with any contractual enquiry, make sure you have all your appropriate details before dialling the number.
-These may include bank details, account information and, not forgetting, the latest reading from your meter so the provider can bring your bill up to date.
+As with any contractual enquiry, make sure you have all your appropriate details before contacting to save time.
+Try to have your bank details, account information and your latest meter reading (if you don’t have a smart meter) so the provider can update your account.

-Requesting a refund is usually as easy as making a quick phone call to your supplier (you may also be able to do this online).
+Requesting an energy refund is usually as easy as making a quick phone call to your supplier (you may also be able to do this online depending on the supplier).

-Love Energy Savings are experts in the energy market – get in touch and let us find your perfect supplier.
-Call 0800 9888 375 or email us on [email protected]
+Love Energy Savings are experts in the energy market – compare energy prices and let us find your perfect supplier.